Evangelical Lutheran Hymn-Book

 By the late 1800s, the need for an English hymnal had become apparent.
 Walther himself recommended the Hymn Book for the Use of Evangelical Lutheran Schools and Congregations, which had been edited by Professor August Crull of Concordia College in Fort Wayne, Indiana, and published in 1879 by the Norwegian Lutherans in Decorah, Iowa.
 Other English hymnbooks that were used especially for outreach included Lutheran Hymns: For the Use of English Lutheran Missions (1882), Hymns of the Evangelical Lutheran Church: For the Use of English Lutheran Missions (1886), and Hymns for Evangelical Lutheran Missions (1905).

-Professor Crull assembled and edited a new hymnal, the Evangelical Lutheran Hymn Book, and presented it to the English (Evangelical) Lutheran Conference of Missouri, who published it in Baltimore, Maryland, in 1889.
-That conference eventually merged into the Missouri Synod as its English District in 1911.
+Professor Crull assembled and edited a new hymnal, the Evangelical Lutheran Hymn Book, and presented it to the English Evangelical Lutheran Synod of Missouri and Other States, who published it in Baltimore, Maryland, in 1889.
+The English Synod eventually merged into the Missouri Synod as its English District in 1911.
 A later edition of this collection of hymns with accompanying music and with the slightly altered name of Evangelical Lutheran Hymn-Book was then published by Concordia Publishing House in 1912 as the first official English hymnal of the synod.

 The hymnal was later often referred to as the "old green hymnal" due to the color of its binding.
 Originally containing 543 hymns, it underwent significant expansion prior to the publishing of The Lutheran Hymnal in 1941.